 We were pretty surprised by the lack of connectivity and limited OS support, too.
 There’s not even a USB port – everything has to be controlled via the Ethernet connection, and only Windows devices are supported.
 This is hardly ideal, particularly in the design sector, where Macs are more common.

 There’s a small, neat control panel on the right-hand side.
 This allows you to select CAD files and make minor tweaks before printing.
 It’s a nice touch, but with even mid-range printers offering mobile app support, we have to wonder what the designers were thinking.
-After all, it’s not like this is a particularly inexpensive model.
+After all, it’s not like this is a specially cheap model.

-Say what you like about the aesthetics of this machine, it does a fantastic job of recreating virtual models.
+Say what you like about the aesthetics of this machine, it does an extraordinary job of recreating virtual models.
 Complex shapes are no problem, and the layers are all but imperceptible.
 If you value speed more than quality, you can slightly increase the layer size, but even this produces models to a higher standard than many other printers on the market.

 Unfortunately, the Dimension 1200 supports only a handful of materials, all proprietary.
 There’s a more durable, ABS-based filament named ABSplus, as well as both water-soluble and snap-off support material.
 It seems as though Stratasys wanted to do one thing very well, rather than including half-baked support for as many materials as possible.